-- TCO decided that: - The Taxpayer omitted business income from its income tax and GST assessments.
+- TCO decided that: 10. - The Taxpayer omitted business income from its income tax and GST assessments. - The common ownership requirement for the subvention payment was not met.

-- The omitted business income was assessable income of X and Y and the Trust: - Employment income in the form of additional shareholder salary for X or, alternatively, dividend income or income under ordinary concepts. - o Dividend income of Y or, alternatively employment income or income under ordinary concepts. - Dividend income of the Trust or, alternatively, income under ordinary concepts. - The common ownership requirement for the subvention payment was not met. - CCS's position that the time bar exceptions in ss 108(2) and 108A(3) of the TAA apply was accepted.
+- CCS's position that the time bar exceptions in ss 108(2) and 108A(3) of the TAA apply was accepted.
 The Commissioner could increase the Taxpayer's income tax and GST assessments. - The Taxpayer was liable for evasion shortfall penalties, reduced by 50% for previous behaviour.